 Beatrixpark is incredibly beautiful, especially the section that was built before 1930.
 Water winds through the park, as it sits at the intersection of two canals and so it is an amazing place to wander through.

 Sloterpark is one of the largest parks in Amsterdam, with plenty of room to explore and enjoy nature.
-Ordinarily, there is a petting zoo and even an outdoor and indoor swimming pool.
-However, it is still a beautiful place to visit and it’s well worth spending an afternoon there.
+There is a petting zoo and even an outdoor and indoor swimming pool.
+It is still a beautiful place to visit and it’s well worth spending an afternoon there.

 10. Park Frankendael